-When I say kids, I mainly mean Alex.
+This picky ketchup loving kid is Alex.
 He puts ketchup on everything.
 Seriously, anything and everything.
 I was very nervous about replacing our store-bought organic ketchup with a homemade version.
-I made one tonight that my 6-year-old ketchup connoisseur deemed “just perfect”.
+I am happy to report that Alex deemed this homemade ketchup “just perfect”.
 Whoo-hoo!

 Making homemade ketchup instead of buying it saves you money as well!
 I was buying a lot of ketchup at the store which means that I am now making a lot of ketchup at home but it is easy and really doesn’t take very long, just mix the ingredients together and voila! homemade ketchup…super easy!

 There are many sweeteners that are added to ketchup.
 Typically it is high fructose corn syrup but it can also be sugar or agave.
 We don’t use agave in our kitchen anymore, I will talk about that later, so for this recipe I used raw local honey to sweeten the homemade ketchup.
 Canned tomatoes are the only canned item that remain in my cupboard, this summer I hope to start canning tomatoes so I can eliminate them!
 I wish I was using homemade tomato paste instead of store-bought but I will just have to tackle that another day!

 - 2 tablespoons raw local honey

 - Mix all of the ingredients in a dish and whisk.
 Adjust water if you desire a different consistency.
 You can also adjust the seasonings to fit your preference.